1st Armoured Division of the Polish Armed Forces Square: History

-The area was developed as part of the Castle Foreground Park (Park Podzamcze), designed by Longin Majdecki.
-It was developed by youth volunteers, and opened on 30 July 1971.
-It stretched alongside Wybrzeże Gdańskie Street, from Steinkellera to Sanguszki Streets, and had an area of 12.9 ha.
-In 1988, the portion to the north of Boleść Street, was sepereted, forming the 1st Armoured Division of the Polish Armed Forces Square.
-The other half was named after Karolina Lanckorońska, a 20th-century historian, academic, and a member of the Polish resistance in the Second World War.

-The Multimedia Fountain Park, a large complex of fountains was opened there on 7 May 2011, to celebrate the 125th anniversary of the founding of the Municipal Waterworks and Sewage Company of the Capital City of Warsaw.
+The Multimedia Fountain Park, a large complex of fountains in the centre of the park, was opened there on 7 May 2011, to celebrate the 125th anniversary of the founding of the Municipal Waterworks and Sewage Company of the Capital City of Warsaw.
 It was built in place of a shallow pond.
-On the same day, nearby was also unveiled the statue of William Heerlein Lindley, an engineer who oversaw the construction of the city's waterworks and sewage network.
+On the same day, the statue of William Heerlein Lindley, an engineer who oversaw the construction of the city's waterworks and sewage network, was unveiled nearby.
 It was designed by Norbert Sarnecki and Anna Sarnecka.
-The fountain complex is used to pefrom shows combining sound, water movement, light, and lasers, organised by the Capital Stage (Stołeczna Estrada).
+The fountain complex is used to show performances combining sound, water movement, light, and lasers, organised by the Capital Stage (Stołeczna Estrada).

 On 4 June 2014, the statue of Maria Skłodowska-Curie was unveiled at the entrance to the park.
-It was placed near the intersection of Kościelna and Piesza Streets, in front of Church of the Visitation of the Blessed Virgin Mary at 2 Przyrynek Street, and near the tenement at 16 Freta Street, where Skłodowska-Curie was born and grew up.
-The bronze statue was designed designed by Bronisław Krzysztof.
-Skłodowska-Curie was a 19th- and 20th-century physicist and chemist who conducted pioneering research on radioactivity and was the first woman to win a Nobel Prize, as well as the first person to win a Nobel Prize twice.
+It was placed near the intersection of Kościelna and Piesza Streets, in front of the Church of the Visitation of the Blessed Virgin Mary at 2 Przyrynek Street, and near the tenement at 16 Freta Street, where Skłodowska-Curie was born and grew up.
+The bronze statue was designed by Bronisław Krzysztof.
+Skłodowska-Curie was a 19th- and 20th-century physicist and chemist who conducted pioneering research on radioactivity and was the first woman to win a Nobel Prize, as well as the first person to win the award twice.

+Two 3-metre-tall (9.84 ft.) statues were placed at the square, near the Multimedia Fountain Park, in 2017 and 2018, respectively.
+The former depicts a basilisk, and the latter, a bear with a squirrel seating on its back.
+They were unveiled as part of the fountain show performances The Return of the Basilisk (Powrót Bazyliszka) in 2017, and The Duke Bear (Książe Niedzwiedz) in 2018, based on the legends about the basilisk, and about the Duke Bear, a fictitious Duke of Masovia.